Salesforce

 When it comes to Salesforce formula and rollup fields, many vendors skip syncing them or write them into intermediate representations in your data warehouse, in which case you need to do the work to parse and combine them with the rest of your data to see their true values.

-When syncing from Salesforce to your other systems (data warehouses included), Polytomic materialises formula fields in the destination system as standard fields/columns, just like any other Salesforce field.
+Polytomic represents Salesforce formula and rollup fields as any other field, thus avoiding causing inconvenience for the data consumer.
+That is, when syncing from Salesforce to your other systems (data warehouses included), Polytomic materialises formula fields in the destination system as standard fields/columns, just like any other Salesforce field.

 This applies to all formula fields, whether numeric, currency, date, text, or other.
 There is no special processing required on your part to digest the formula field values synced by Polytomic.

-To do this, Polytomic syncs a bit more data beyond just checking Salesforce's last_modified timestamps (as those don't update with formula and rollup field updates).
+To do this, Polytomic syncs a bit more data beyond just checking Salesforce's last_modified

-At enterprise scale, your data may be too large to wait for this sync every time.
+At large scale, your data may be too large to wait for this sync every time.
 In that case, you can specify a multi-schedule frequency for your Salesforce bulk sync into your data warehouse, by picking the Per field type schedule option:

-This will set up two separate schedule:
+This will set up two separate schedules:

-• Purely incremental updates based on last_modified fields and their analogues.
+fields and their analogues.
 These updates will not propagate updates to formula and rollup fields, but they will be fast.
-Fields that do not update on the incremental schedule are marked with a tortoise icon (as shown in the screenshot below).
+Fields that do not update on the incremental schedule are marked with a tortoise icon (as shown in the screenshot below). - Non-incremental updates which will update the whole lot, including formula and rollup fields.
+In this scenario you can think of this as a catch-up sync to the latest formula and rollup field values.

 Tooling API objects